Best Free Software For Start-ups

 At Really Simple Systems we offer a free CRM with no strings attached.
 You can have up to 2 users and 100 customer accounts and its free forever.
 It’s best suited for B2B operations and particularly good for professional services or consultancy businesses.
 Take a look at the best free CRMs on the market.

-Our CRM software integrates with all the accounting software systems mentioned above and we have an optional email marketing module.
+Our CRM software integrates with all the accounting software systems mentioned above and we have an optional email marketing tool.

 Keeping in regular contact with your prospects and customers through email marketing is one of the most cost-effective options for your marketing.
 Cloud technology has aided a wide choice of software to create and send professional looking emails with no experience.
 Designed for the complete beginner, you can easily build marketing campaigns with great looking emails and mail them to your contact database.
 You can then monitor who opened what and who clicked through to your site for more information.